List of DC Comics characters: B: Brainiac 3 in other media

 Brainiac 3 appears in Legion of Super-Heroes (2023), voiced by Zeno Robinson.
 This version is a clone of Brainiac and member of the Dark Circle who was created to steal the Miracle Machine.
 After his failure to do so, Brainiac fuses him into himself before Brainiac 5 manipulates Brainiac 3 and his fellow clones into fighting and killing one another from the inside.

 Breathtaker

 Breathtaker is a name of two supervillains appearing in DC Universe.

 First version

 The first Breathtaker is an unnamed assassin and the leader of the Assassination Bureau.
 He first appeared in Firestorm (vol. 2) #29 (November 1984), and was created by Joey Cavalieri and Rafael Kayanan.

 Ostracized throughout his adolescence for being an albino dwarf, Breathtaker constructed a powerful exoskeleton and formed the Assassination Bureau.

 Second version

 The second Breathtaker is an unnamed female assassin who first appeared in Titans #21 (November 2000), and was created by Jay Faerber and Paul Pelletier.
-She is a metahuman who can manipulate air, enabling her to drain it from others' lungs.
-Breathtaker is later killed by Crispus Allen as the Spectre.
+She specializes in murdering people by sucking away the air from their lungs, making it look like a natural death.
+She later contacted other people with similar abilities to form the team Hangmen.
+Breathtaker and her team are later killed by Crispus Allen as the Spectre.